iron-graveyard/cookie/README.md

 ## [Documentation](http://docs.ironframework.io/cookie)

-Along with the [online documentation](http://docs.ironframework.io/cookie), you can build a local copy with `make doc`.
+Along with the [online documentation](http://docs.ironframework.io/cookie), you can build a local copy with `cargo doc`.

 ## [Examples](/examples)